 - Continually educating staff and clients.

-The Housing Authority of the City of Long Beach (HACLB) administers the City's Rental Housing Assistance Programs.
-These Assistance Programs are designed to provide financial and technical assistance services to low-income, elderly, and disabled residents of Long Beach so they can live with dignity in decent, safe, and sanitary housing conditions.
+The Housing Authority of the City of Long Beach administers the City's Rental Housing Assistance Programs.
+These rental subsidy programs are designed to provide financial and technical assistance services to low-income, elderly, and disabled residents of Long Beach so they can live with dignity in decent, safe, and sanitary housing conditions.

-Currently HACLB, in partnership with more than 2,600 property owners, assists over 6,800 households that lease units in the City of Long Beach, through these various programs:
+Currently the Housing Authority—in partnership with more than 2,600 housing providers—assists over 7,000 households that lease units in the City of Long Beach, through these various programs:

 - HCV - Housing Choice Voucher Program (commonly known as Section 8 Rental Assistance Program) More Information